Financial Aid & Scholarships

 Federal Loan Basics

-• Federal Student Loans are aid that must be repaid.
+• Federal Student Loans are a type of aid that must be repaid.

 • You must file a FAFSA each year to receive a federal loan offer.